PacoReinaCampo/MPSoC-NTM/doc/isa/or1k/markdown/instructions/opcode-descriptions.md

 | `farcsinh.tensor.q`| `Calculate the inverse hyperbolic sine of the quadruple-precision tensor value in frs1, then write the result to frd`            |
 | `farccosh.tensor.q`| `Calculate the inverse hyperbolic cosine of the quadruple-precision tensor value in frs1, then write the result to frd`          |
 | `farctanh.tensor.q`| `Calculate the inverse hyperbolic tangent of the quadruple-precision tensor value in frs1, then write the result to frd`         |
-: RV128RMATH - "RV128MATH Standard Extension for Quadruple-Precision Real Math (+ RV64RMATH)"
+: RV128RMATH - "RV128MATH Expanded Extension for Quadruple-Precision Real Math (+ RV64RMATH)"

 | instruction name   | instruction description                                                                                                          |
 |--------------------|:---------------------------------------------------------------------------------------------------------------------------------|